awsdocs/amazon-workmail-administration-guide/doc_source/access-rules.md

 Administrators can apply access control rules that allow or deny access based on the following criteria:
 + **Protocols** – The protocol used to access the mailbox\.
 Examples include **Autodiscover**, **EWS**, **IMAP**, **SMTP**, **ActiveSync**, **Outlook for Windows**, and **Webmail**\.
 + **IP addresses** – The IPv4 CIDR ranges used to access the mailbox\.
-+ **Amazon WorkMail users** – The user IDs in your organization that are used to access the mailbox\.
++ **Amazon WorkMail users** – The users in your organization that are used to access the mailbox\.
++ **Impersonation roles** – The impersonation roles in your organization that are used to access the mailbox\.
+For more information, see [Managing impersonation roles](managing-impersonation-roles.md)\.

 Administrators apply access control rules in addition to the user's mailbox and folder permissions\.
 For more information, see [Working with mailbox permissions](mail_perms_overview.md) and [Sharing folders and folder permissions](https://docs.aws.amazon.com/workmail/latest/userguide/share-folders.html) in the *Amazon WorkMail User Guide*\.

 **Note**
+When you are enabling access for Outlook for Windows, it is recommended to also enable access for Autodiscover and EWS\.
 Access control rules do not apply to Amazon WorkMail console or SDK access\.
 Use AWS Identity and Access Management \(IAM\) roles or policies instead\.
 For more information, see [Identity and access management for Amazon WorkMail](security-iam.md)\.

 ## Creating access control rules<a name="create-acr"></a>